gfranko/jquery.selectBoxIt.js/README.markdown

 - Fixed IE8 keyboard navigation and search bug

-- Added a **keydownOpen** option to allow the dropdown list to be visible if the use presses the up or down arrow key
+- Added a **keydownOpen** option to allow the dropdown list to be visible if the user presses the up or down arrow key

 `1.1.0` - September 5, 2012